coder/docs/environments/workspaces-as-code/index.md

 ## Creating a workspace template

-A fully populated config file and descriptions on each field can be found in the [syntax guide](wac-syntax.md)
+A fully populated template containing descriptions on each field can be found in the [syntax guide](wac-syntax.md)

 You can find a fully populated workspace template and descriptions of each field